 We provide stories and activities for children 12-24 months of age.

-Get help on Thursdays from 1-3 p.m. at Waldo Branch.
+Get help on Tuesdays and Thursdays from 1-3 p.m. at Waldo Branch.

 Drop-in, no appointment necessary.

 Computers will be available or bring your own.